day8/re-frame/docs/Interceptors.md

 We're going well.
 Let's do an advanced wrapping.

 Earlier, in the "Handlers Are Interceptors Too" section, I explained that `event handlers` are wrapped in an Interceptor and placed on the end of an Interceptor chain.
-How does this wrapping happen?
+Remember the whole `[std1 std2 in1 in2 h]` thing?

+We're now look at the `h` bit.
+How does an event handler get wrapped to be an Interceptor.

 Reminder - there's two kinds of handler:
    - the `-db` variety registered by `reg-event-db`
    - the `-fx` variety registered by `reg-event-fx`

 I'll now show how to wrap the `-db` variety.

-Here's what a `-db` handler looks like:
+Reminder: here's what a `-db` handler looks like:
 ```clj
 (fn [db event]               ;;  takes two params
   (assoc db :flag true))     ;; returns a new db